jaygoldman/supersidian/README.md

 ```

 ### 2. Supernote syncs notes into Dropbox
-Your device must be configured to sync to:
+Your device must be configured to sync to Dropbox, which is currently the only support sync service (add an [Issue](https://github.com/jaygoldman/supersidian/issues) to request a new service).
+You can configure your Dropbox location in your .env file (see [Configuration](#configuration)).
+Typically, your notes will be in this location:

 ```
 Dropbox/Supernote/Note/<YourFolderStructure>
 ```

 ### 3. Supersidian processes only updated `.note` files
-It compares modified timestamps and skips notes that haven’t changed.
+It compares modified timestamps and skips notes that haven’t changed relative to their Obsidian counterparts.

 ### 4. Text extraction via supernote-tool
 Supersidian shells out to the tool: